 - The size I recommend to cast off is 10mm (US 15) needles – if you have interchangeable needles this will be easy for you to do.

 - I used Classic Alize Lanagold (100g (3.53 oz)/240mt (262 yards) – in the colour 373 – Brown for the shawl.

 - This yarn is a wool/acrylic blend and very soft to touch.

 - I knit with two strands together.

-- You can substitute this yarn with any yarn that is bulky weight (05) or by using two strands of medium weight yarn (04) together.
+- You can substitute this yarn with any yarn that is the bulky weight (05) or by using two strands of medium weight yarn (04) together.

-Visit the Outlander Knitting Pattern Ebooks in my shop below:
+You can also visit the Outlander Knitting Pattern Ebooks in my shop below:

 - Outlander Pattern Collection – featuring 20 patterns